inspec/inspec/docs/dev/filtertable-internals.md

 The main FilterTable code is in [utils/filter.rb](https://github.com/chef/inspec/blob/master/lib/utils/filter.rb).

-Also educational is the unit test for FIltertable, at test/unit/utils/filter_table_test.rb
+Also educational is the unit test for Filtertable, at test/unit/utils/filter_table_test.rb

 The file utils/filter_array.rb appears to be unrelated.